Download checklist: FAW-New-Dog-List

 - Food – dogs at the shelter eat a wide variety of foods, from different brands of pellets, to raw food; foster dogs’ diets vary so please check with the foster.
 It’s your decision what you’re going to feed them in future, but we recommend choosing good quality food as this keeps their overall health good, which reduces vet visits.

-- We also recommended getting a small tub of Protexin (or similar probiotic for animals) as many dogs get a bit of an upset tummy due to the change in food and environment.
+- We also recommended getting a small tub of probiotic for animals, such as Protexin, as many dogs get a bit of an upset tummy due to the change in food and environment.
 If stored correctly, it lasts a long time and is useful for all tummy upsets.

 - Toys – don’t be disappointed if your newly-adopted dog doesn’t play with toys; many have never had this luxury.
 Keep trying and, chances are, they will eventually catch on!
 They will, however, always enjoy chewable treats like hooves or marrow bones.